-A historically important town on the Neckar with a population of around 150,000 in the north of the German wine growing region of Baden in the Badische Bergstrasse area.
-There are numerous sightseeings like the oldest German university, which was founded in 1386.
-For many centuries, Heidelberg was a centre of art, science and also viticulture.
-In the 1960s, the traditional sites opposite Heidelberg Castle became overgrown.
-The high amount of work in the extreme steep slopes was no longer worthwhile.
-In 1998, viticulture was reactivated.
-Heidelberg's individual sites are called Burg, Dachsbuckel, Dormenacker, Heiligenberg, Herrenberg and Sonnenseite ob der Bruck.
+Historically important city with around 160,000 inhabitants in the north of the German wine-growing region of Baden in the Badische Bergstraße area.
+It is located on the Neckar River, where it leaves the Odenwald and enters the Upper Rhine Plain.
+There are many places of interest here, such as the oldest German university, which was founded in 1386.
+Heidelberg was a centre of art, science and also viticulture for many centuries.
+In the 1960s, the traditional vineyards opposite Heidelberg Castle became overgrown.
+The high labour input in the extreme steep slopes no longer paid off.
+The "balcony" of the city with many exotic plants is the Philosophenweg opposite the old town.
+Winegrowing was successfully reactivated there in 1998.
+The Heidelberg vineyards are called Burg, Dachsbuckel, Dormenacker, Heiligenberg, Herrenberg and Sonnenseite ob der Bruck.